Seven0492/ipinfo.io-API-sligthly-obfuscated-bash-code/README.md

 Now, edit and replace [INSERT_BASE64_ENCRYPTED_TOKEN] in the first lines of ipinfo.sh with your encrypted token

-Now you can use in multiple ways:
+Now you can use it in multiple ways:

  ./ipinfo.sh; # (Gives back information about your public ip address)